Página inicial Portuguese version

 In the real world, conversations with sympathetic native speakers who are willing to help the acquirer understand are very helpful.

 Stephen Krashen (University of Southern California) is an expert in the field of linguistics, specializing in theories of language acquisition and development.
 Much of his recent research has involved the study of non-English and bilingual language acquisition.
-During the past 20 years, he has published well over 100 books and articles and has been invited to deliver over 300 lectures at universities throughout the United States and Canada.
+Since 1980, he has published well over 100 books and articles and has been invited to deliver over 300 lectures at universities throughout the United States and Canada.

-This is a brief description of Krashen's widely known and well accepted theory of second language acquisition, which has had a large impact in all areas of second language research and teaching since the 1980s.
+This is a brief description of Krashen's widely known and well-accepted theory of second language acquisition, which has had a large impact in all areas of second language research and teaching.

 Krashen's theory of second language acquisition consists of five main hypotheses:

 It appears that the role of conscious learning is somewhat limited in second language performance.
-According to Krashen, the role of the monitor is - or should be - minor, being used only to correct deviations from "normal" speech and to give speech a more 'polished' appearance.
+According to Krashen, the role of the monitor is minor, being used only to correct deviations from "normal" speech and to give speech a more 'polished' appearance.

 Krashen also suggests that there is individual variation among language learners with regard to 'monitor' use.
 He distinguishes those learners that use the 'monitor' all the time (over-users); those learners who have not learned or who prefer not to use their conscious knowledge (under-users); and those learners that use the 'monitor' appropriately (optimal users).
 An evaluation of the person's psychological profile can help to determine to what group they belong.
 Usually extroverts are under-users, while introverts and perfectionists are over-users.
 Lack of self-confidence is frequently related to the over-use of the "monitor".

-The Input hypothesis is Krashen's attempt to explain how the learner acquires a second language.
-In other words, this hypothesis is Krashen's explanation of how second language acquisition takes place.
-So, the Input hypothesis is only concerned with 'acquisition', not 'learning'.
+The Input hypothesis is Krashen's attempt to explain how the learner acquires a second language – how second language acquisition takes place.
+The Input hypothesis is only concerned with 'acquisition', not 'learning'.
 According to this hypothesis, the learner improves and progresses along the 'natural order' when he/she receives second language 'input' that is one step beyond his/her current stage of linguistic competence.
 For example, if a learner is at a stage 'i', then acquisition takes place when he/she is exposed to 'Comprehensible Input' that belongs to level 'i + 1'.
 Since not all of the learners can be at the same level of linguistic competence at the same time, Krashen suggests that natural communicative input is the key to designing a syllabus, ensuring in this way that each learner will receive some 'i + 1' input that is appropriate for his/her current stage of linguistic competence.

-Finally, the fifth hypothesis, the Affective Filter hypothesis, embodies Krashen's view that a number of 'affective variables' play a facilitative, but non-causal, role in second language acquisition.
-These variables include: motivation, self-confidence and anxiety.
-Krashen claims that learners with high motivation, self-confidence, a good self-image, and a low level of anxiety are better equipped for success in second language acquisition.
-Low motivation, low self-esteem, and debilitating anxiety can combine to 'raise' the affective filter and form a 'mental block' that prevents comprehensible input from being used for acquisition.
+The Affective Filter hypothesis embodies Krashen's view that a number of 'affective variables' play a facilitative, but non-causal, role in second language acquisition.
+These variables include: motivation, self-confidence, anxiety and personality traits.
+Krashen claims that learners with high motivation, self-confidence, a good self-image, a low level of anxiety and extroversion are better equipped for success in second language acquisition.
+Low motivation, low self-esteem, anxiety, introversion and inhibition can raise the affective filter and form a 'mental block' that prevents comprehensible input from being used for acquisition.
 In other words, when the filter is 'up' it impedes language acquisition.
 On the other hand, positive affect is necessary, but not sufficient on its own, for acquisition to take place.

 According to Krashen, the study of the structure of the language can have general educational advantages and values that high schools and colleges may want to include in their language programs.
-It should be clear, however, that examining irregularity, formulating rules and teaching complex facts about the target language is not language teaching, but rather is "language appreciation" or linguistics.
+Any benefit, however, will greatly depend on the learner being already familiar with the language.
+It should also be clear that analizing the language, formulating rules, setting irregularities apart, and teaching complex facts about the target language is not language teaching, but rather is "language appreciation" or linguistics, which does not lead to communicative proficiency.